 The Advising Communities Division provides members an opportunity to join others with similar academic or specific student population interests in advising.
 Communities are charged with advancing NACADA’s strategic goals, proposing and facilitating activities, and providing resources to advance the professional development of members while focusing on the specific area of the community.

-NACADA members can choose membership in any combination of commissions
+NACADA members can choose membership in a total of four (4) Communities

 to hold an elected or appointed position within, such as serving

 on a committee or serving as Chair.
 Please